 BYND shares are expensive, and chances are you can only afford one or two shares with a minimum account deposit of $300.

 Using most of your buying power (the funds in your account) on one trade is risky.
 What if the price moves against you?
 With fractional shares, you can take a position in 1/10th of a share, reducing your risk and allowing you to diversify into other stocks.

-When Robinhood offered commission-free trading, millennials gravitated toward the platform.
-The rest of the discount broker community noticed, and it wasn’t long before even the most established brokerages started offering commission-free trades.
+When Robinhood first offered commission-free trading, millennials gravitated toward the platform.
+Other brokers took notice and it wasn’t long before commission-free trades was commonly available.